-Short-term investments are investments with original maturities greater than three months but less than twelve months from the date of purchase.
-As of December 31, 2022, short-term investments consisted of U.S. Treasury Bills.
-The Company classifies the short-term investments as held-to-maturity in accordance with ASC 320, "Investments - Debt and Equity Securities."
-Held-to-maturity securities are those securities which the Company has the ability and intent to hold until maturity and are recorded at amortized cost on the accompanying consolidated balance sheet, adjusted for the accretion of discounts using the interest method.
+Short-term investments are investments with original maturities greater than three months but less than twelve months from the date of purchase, and consist of U.S. Government debt securities.
+The Company classifies the short-term investments as held-to-maturity in accordance with Accounting Standards Codification (ASC) Section 320, "Investments - Debt and Equity Securities."
+Held-to-maturity securities are those securities which the Company has the ability and intent to hold until maturity and are recorded at amortized cost on the accompanying consolidated balance sheet, adjusted for the accretion of discounts using the effective interest method.